Saintie: Medieval Indo-Persian staff weapons

 Since swords remained expensive items affordable only to affluent officers, staff weapons or polearms or even simple blades fixed to long shafts were developed as a cheaper alternative with highly effective use.
 Staff weapons were given for the ordinary foot soldier to equip them with powerful and effective killing tools.
 The Indo-Persians innovated a wide range of staff weapons e.g. iron maces, long-handled battle axes, and long shafts with pointed spearheads at the point e.g. the spear-like saintie.

 Staff weapons may have evolved from agricultural implements or from simple clubs.
 They could be as effective as swords in face-to-face combat.
 Following the gunpowder revolution, the staff weapons were gradually rendered obsolete.
 Despite the condition, many staff weapons remained in use and the shape is virtually unaltered up.
-Some Asian armies in the 18th-century and even in the 19th-centuries still use staff weapons in a battle.
+Some Asian armies in the 18th century and even in the 19th century still use staff weapons in a battle.